 How does the corporate income tax work?

-Taxable corporate profits are equal to a corporation’s receipts less allowable deductions—including the cost of goods sold, wages and other employee compensation expenses, interest, nonfederal taxes, depreciation, and advertising.
-US resident multinationals pay tax on their worldwide profits, but tax on the profits of their controlled foreign subsidiaries is deferred until those profits are repatriated (that is, paid back as dividends) to the US parent corporation.
-To avoid double taxation, US multinationals may claim a credit for taxes paid to foreign governments on income earned abroad, but only up to their US tax liability on that income.
-US-based corporations owned by foreign multinational companies face the same US corporate tax rules on their profits from US business activities as do US-owned corporations.
+Taxable corporate profits are equal to a corporation’s receipts less allowable deductions—including the cost of goods sold, wages and other employee compensation, interest, most other taxes, depreciation, and advertising.
+US-based corporations owned by foreign multinational companies generally face the same US corporate tax rules on their profits from US business activities as US-owned corporations.

-Many US businesses are not subject to the corporate income tax; rather they are taxed as “flow-through” entities.
-Flow-through businesses do not face an entity-level tax.
+Many US businesses are not subject to the corporate income tax but are taxed as “pass-through” entities.
+Pass-through businesses do not face an entity-level tax.
 But their owners must include their allocated share of the businesses’ profits in their taxable income under the individual income tax.
-Flow-through entities include sole proprietorships, partnerships, and eligible corporations that elect to be taxed under subchapter S of the Internal Revenue Code (S corporations).
+Pass-through entities include sole proprietorships, partnerships, limited liability companies (LLCs) and S-corporations.

 Office of Management and Budget.
 Historical Tables.
 2.3.
 “Receipts by Source as Percentages of GDP: 1934–2025.”